chrisallenlane/git-ripped/README.md

 Usage
 -----
-Regardless of where you chose to install `git-ripped` to your system path, you simply need to invoke it in a post-commit hook to run it.
+Regardless of whether you chose to install `git-ripped` to your system path, you simply need to invoke it in a post-commit hook to run it.
 Note that the script optionally accepts a single command-line parameter, which is the path to the configuration file to use, as in:

 ```bash
 git-ripped /path/to/my/git-ripped.json